eddiesholl/search-web-ui/README.md

 * field - the field on the chosen entity to search in
 * term - the actual value to search for in the field

 The query is actually implemented with a simple ajax GET request.
 This is much simpler than using an idiomatic query via the ember `store`, which is overkill for the task at hand.
 More complex interfaces and features might benefit from the ember store and models etc, but this is not helpful right now.

+## Enhancements

+The solution so far has provided a few basic use cases for defining a search of user data, and displaying the results.
+Some possible future features and enhancements to the ember app are:

+* Multiple search results - right now the client is expecting a single search result.
+The server is not returning well formed JSON with multiple search matches.
+If this was fixed, then the client should obviously support a list of matches.
+This would probably involve using an iterator (`#each` in ember terms) and using multiple instances of the `search-result-display` component.

+* Better feedback waiting for results - Right now there is no feedback while a search is running.
+With a local server, this is fine, but adding things like a spinner during the load phase would help the user know what is happening.

+* Let the user choose the field from a dropdown - The set of searchable fields should be a bound set of names (per entity).
+It would make the searching user's life much easier if this was a dropdown, with a fixed list of fields to choose from.

 ## Prerequisites